 No one is at fault for a migraine attack.
-Dr. Thomas Berk, a headache specialist at NYU Langone Medical Center, named genetics the sole perpetrator of migraine when he busted common migraine myths for AMF.
+Dr. Thomas Berk, a headache specialist at NYU Langone Medical Center and Medical Director of Neura Health, named genetics the sole perpetrator of migraine when he busted common migraine myths for AMF.
 Many members reported that people accused them of “causing” their migraine attacks.
 Laura said the biggest misconception she faced about migraine was “That [she] has any and all control over it and that [she] exaggerate[s] how bad they are.”
 While migraine triggers may appear to be under your control, it’s impossible to manage all the factors that can trigger your attacks.

 Dr. Berk said that the mystery surrounding migraine leads to misconceptions.
 “Sometimes it’s a difficult thing to open about,” he said, “It’s a very complex biological, neurological phenomenon.”
 He also encouraged the migraine community to use social media to bust migraine misconceptions and “to tell people who don’t otherwise know, ‘No migraine is not my fault.’”

 Migraine isn’t as bad you say it is